css-sise/css-sise.github.io/_doc/schedule.md

 #### Reading responses &amp; peer reviews

 - Reading responses are due at midnight before each class (submit on Moodle).
-- Peer reviews are due on Friday following class also on Moodle.
+- Peer reviews are due on Tue the week after class that discussed that topic (also on Moodle).

 See [requirements page]({{ site.baseurl }}{% link _doc/reqs.md %}#reading-responses-and-peer-reviews-18) for more info.
 </div></div>